heejin-yoon/heejin-yoon.github.io/research.md

 ### Working Papers

+- “_How Detrimental is the Unpaused Debt During the Pandemic?
+The Case of Retail Commercial Mortgages_” (with Ludovic Phalippou and Dayin Zhang), 2022.

 - “_Does Venture Capital Investment Enhance Corporate Innovation?
 Evidence from Korea_” (with Kyounghun Lee, Frederick D. Oh, and Donglim Shin), 2021.

   - R&R at the **_Journal of Business Finance_ & _Accounting_**.